brimdata/zui/docs/Joining-Data.md

 While the out-of-the-box Zeek and Suricata data typically used in Brim is very useful on its own, you may want to further enrich it with additional data sources such as threat intelligence or domain/IP details.
-A common way to leverage such multiple sources in data technologies is to "join" them together.
+A common way to leverage multiple sources in data technologies is to "join" them together.

 The Z language includes a `join` processor that can be used for this.
 The processor is still new/experimental and represents the first of what will be